 Humanities research is based on the interpretation and analysis of wide variety of cultural artefacts including texts, images and audiovisual material.
 Much of this material is now freely and openly available on the internet enabling people to discover, connect and contextualise cultural artefacts in ways previously very difficult.

-We are challenging humanities researchers, designers and developers to create innovative projects that use open content, open data or open source to further teaching or research in the humanities.
+We are challenging humanities researchers, designers and developers to build upon the research, tools and data of the DM2E project or to create new innovative projects that use open content, open data or open source to further teaching or research in the humanities.

 You could start a project from scratch or build on an existing project.
-For inspiration you can have a look at the open-source tools the Open Knowledge Foundation has developed for use with cultural resources.
+For inspiration you can have a look at the final results of our first round winners: Joined Up Early Modern Diplomacy and Maphub, or check out the open-source tools the Open Knowledge Foundation has developed for use with cultural resources.

-The competition is open for 1 month - from 13th February until 13th March midnight.
+The competition is open from 30th April 2014 until 6 June 2014 midnight.
 The winners will be selected by a panel of prominent digital humanities scholars.

 What are the prizes?

-For the first round here are 15,000 Euros of prizes on offer to support 3-5 projects lasting up to 6 months each.
-Winners will be given the opportunity to present their work at the world’s largest open knowledge event, OKFestival, in September.
+For the second round there are 20,000 Euros of prizes on offer - 10,000 Euros for each of the two tracks - to support projects lasting up to 6 months each.
+We expect projects to finish by 31 December 2014 at the latest.
+Winners will be given the opportunity to present their work at the closing event of the DM2E project in January 2015.